 Setting Your AirPods Up

-AirPods are simply cool…very cool.
-They have a special wireless chip embedded in them that enables them to pair quickly with your iPhone, iDevices, Apple Watch, and most other Apple Products including macs.
+AirPods are utterly cool…very cool.
+They have a unique wireless chip embedded in them that enables them to pair quickly with your iPhone, iDevices, Apple Watch, and most other Apple Products including Macs.
 This technology actually bypasses the normal Bluetooth pairing process.
 Ideally, you simply open your AirPod case and presto, the AirPods pair and connect with your iPhone or other devices.

 There are a couple of things you need to do the very first time you set-up your AirPods.
 So make sure you do these before moving to more advanced troubleshooting.
 Before setting up your AirPods, sign into your iCloud account.
 When you sign into iCloud, your AirPods should be automatically set-up to all your supported devices that are associated with that particular Apple ID.